About Chiltern Arts

 Founder and Creative Director

 Naomi lives in Berkhamsted with her husband Alex and their two children, Annabel and Benjamin.
-She studied music at the University of York, graduating in 2014 and taking up the role of Event Manager – and later Producer – at the Ryedale Festival in the same year.
+She studied music at the University of York, graduating in 2014 and taking up the role of Event Manager – and later Producer, until 2021 – at the Ryedale Festival in the same year.

-In 2022 she embarked upon an exciting new journey as a Doctoral Student, working closely with BAFA (the British Arts Festivals Association), to research the impact of crises on arts festivals in the UK.
-As well as drawing on her own continuing work with Chiltern Arts, the four-year project will involve a number of case-study festivals and will explore the different ways in which festivals have emerged from the pandemic – and how they continue to deal with challenging circumstances.
+In 2022 she embarked upon an exciting new journey as an AHRC-funded Doctoral Student, working in collaboration with BAFA (the British Arts Festivals Association) to research the impact of recent crises on arts festivals in the UK.
+As well as drawing on her own continuing work with Chiltern Arts, the four-year project will involve interviewing a number of festival teams and will explore the different ways in which festivals have emerged from the pandemic – and how they continue to deal with challenging circumstances.

-From the digitalisation of events to communications with audiences and management of teams, the project will explore a number of fascinating topics, with the aim of creating a practical model that can become part of BAFA’s toolkit for evaluating and enhancing the impact of arts festivals in the UK.
+From leadership styles and team dynamics to operational and programming processes the project will explore a number of fascinating topics, with the aim of creating a practical model that can become part of BAFA’s toolkit for evaluating and enhancing the impact of arts festivals in the UK.
+Read an article discussing some of the themes emerging from the research, published by the European Festivals Association in February 2024, here.